-The goal of cognitive-behavioral therapy (CBT) is to regain control of reactions to stress and stimuli, thus reducing the feeling of helplessness that often accompanies anxiety disorders.
+The goal of CBT is to regain control of reactions to stress and stimuli, thus reducing the feeling of helplessness that often accompanies anxiety disorders.
 CBT works on the principle that the thoughts that produce and maintain anxiety can be recognized and altered using various techniques that change behavioral responses and eliminate the anxiety reaction.

 CBT and medication are each effective alone but many studies have shown that a combination of CBT and medication works best for treating anxiety disorders.
-Combination CBT and medication is particularly effective for children and adolescents.
-Evidence clearly supports the combination approach's benefits for treating pediatric cases of generalized anxiety disorder, separation anxiety, social anxiety disorder (social phobia), and obsessive compulsive disorder.
+A combination of CBT and medication is particularly effective for children and adolescents with GAD, separation anxiety, social anxiety disorder (social phobia), and OCD.

-Studies suggest that CBT is also helpful for patients who have additional conditions, such as depression, a second anxiety disorder, or alcohol dependency.
-(It may take longer to achieve a successful outcome in such cases, however.)
+Studies suggest that CBT is also helpful for people who have additional conditions, such as depression, a second anxiety disorder, or alcohol use disorder.
+(However, it may take longer to achieve a successful outcome in such cases.)

-Anxiety disorders are chronic and recurrence is common, even after successful short-term therapy.
-Some patients with anxiety disorders may require long-term or intensive therapy of at least a year or 50 sessions.
-Medications, then, are also generally recommended for most patients.
+Anxiety disorders are long-term (chronic) and recurrence is common, even after successful short-term therapy.
+Some people with anxiety disorders may require long-term or intensive therapy of at least a year or 50 sessions.
+Medications, then, are also generally recommended for most people.